 Napali Coast Tours

-After our catamaran tour departs out of Port Allen, located in the Hanapape Bay on the south-west side of Kauai, we head north along the west coast of Kauai, towards the Napali Coast.
-Napali, meaning the cliffs or many cliffs, consists of 16 miles of dramatic coastline, vivid sea cliffs over 4,000-foot steep drop-offs, emerald green valleys, sea caves, and waterfalls.
+After our catamaran tour departs Port Allen, located in the Hanapape Bay on the southwest side of Kauai, we head north along the west coast of Kauai, towards the Napali Coast.
+Napali, meaning the cliffs or many cliffs, consists of 16 miles of dramatic coastline, vivid sea cliffs with over 4,000-foot steep drop-offs, emerald-green valleys, sea caves, and waterfalls.
 These cliffs were created millions of years ago when Kauai was formed and have since been shaped by years of withstanding the elements.

 Hawaiians enjoyed an isolated life in the valleys of Napali for hundreds, perhaps thousands of years.
 Much evidence of their life is still found today.
 Artifacts have been recovered that are hundreds of years old, ancient heiau, or sites of worship, have been uncovered, and terracing is still present in many areas.
 It is estimated that life along the Napali began to change in the 1800s and early 1900s, as foreigners began frequenting the islands and introducing new ways of living.
 Native Hawaiians began abandoning their culture and simple lifestyle and eventually moved to more populated communities on Kauai to take advantage of emerging opportunities.

 What You’ll See on Our Napali Coast Tour